athowes/naomi-aghq/README.md

 The model is provided as a [tool](https://naomi.unaids.org/) for countries to input their data to and generate estimates.
 In this setting, computationally intensive inference methods like MCMC are impractical.
 We propose a new inference method which combines the simplified integrated nested Laplace approximation approach of [Wood (2020)](https://academic.oup.com/biomet/article/107/1/223/5572662) with adaptive Gauss-Hermite quadrature to enable fast and accurate inference for Naomi and other [extended latent Gaussian](https://www.tandfonline.com/doi/full/10.1080/10618600.2022.2099403) models.
-Using data from Malawi, we show that the inferences obtained by our method are substantially more accurate than the empirical Bayes Gaussian approximation approach used currently, as compared with inferences from HMC with the No-U-Turn sampler as a gold-standard, where all methods are implemented via a common [`TMB`](https://kaskr.github.io/adcomp/Introduction.html) C++ template for the log-posterior.
+Using data from Malawi, our method provides substantially more accurate inferences than the empirical Bayes Gaussian approximation approach used currently, and is comparable to Hamiltonian Monte Carlo with the No-U-Turn sampler.
-By extending the [`aghq`](https://github.com/awstringer1/aghq) package (Stringer, 2021) we facilitate flexible and easy use of our method when provided a `TMB` template.
+By extending the [`aghq`](https://github.com/awstringer1/aghq) package (Stringer, 2021) we facilitate flexible and easy use of our method when provided a [`TMB`](https://kaskr.github.io/adcomp/_book/Introduction.html) C++ template for the log-posterior.

 ## R package dependencies